mlambert125/new-java-curriculum/content/springboot-2/_index.md

 ## Repository Interfaces

-Once you have annotated your model classes, you need to create a repository interface for each entity that you want to store in the database.
+Once you have annotated your model classes, you need to create a repository interface for each model classthat you want to store in the database.
 A repository interface is an interface that extends the `JpaRepository` interface provided by Spring Data JPA.
-The `JpaRepository` interface provides methods for performing CRUD operations on the entity.
+The `JpaRepository` interface provides methods for performing CRUD operations on the model class.

 It may seem unusual to create an interface without providing an implementation, but Spring Data JPA will automatically generate an implementation for the repository interface at runtime.
 This is one of the powerful features of Spring Data JPA - it allows you to create repositories without writing any implementation code!

-We will create a new folder/package called `repositories` in the `src/main/java` directory of our project.
-In this folder, we will create a new interface for each entity that we want to store in the database.
-The interface should extend the `JpaRepository` interface and specify the entity type and the type of the primary key as type parameters.
+First, create a new folder/package called `repositories` in the `src/main/java` directory of your project.
+In this folder, we will create a new interface for each model type that we want to store in the database.
+The interface should extend the `JpaRepository` interface and specify the model type and the type of the primary key as type parameters.

-Here is an example of a repository interface for the `User` entity:
+Let's look at an example of a repository for the `User` class:

 ```java
 public interface UserRepository extends JpaRepository<User, Integer> {